swift-nav/ntripping/README.md

             --url <url>             [default: na.skylark.swiftnav.com:2101/CRS]

 Different resources can be requested from different locations.
 By default, a San Francisco latitude, longitude, and height will be used.
-The data returned is in RTCM format.

-The `--url` must be formatted as such: `{username}:{passsword}@{area}.skylark.swiftnav.com:{port}/{mountpoint}`, where `username` and `password` refer to the user's NTRIP username and password -- for Swift Skylark users this can be looked up from the Device Registry (internal to Swift).
-Internal Swift Skylark users can also lookup the various Skylark endpoints and mountpoints in our documentation.
+The `--url` must be formatted as such: `{username}:{passsword}@{url}`, where `username` and `password` refer to the user's NTRIP username and password.

-For example, if a user named John Doe has registered for a username of `john.doe` and password of `pa$$w0rd` and wants to query for OSR data at this location in North America: `(lat: 37.831235 deg, lon: -122.286484, height: -17.425m)`, he will use the following command:
+For example, if a user named John Doe has registered for a username of `john.doe` and password of `pa$$w0rd` and wants to query the GNSS data at this location in North America: `(lat: 37.831235 deg, lon: -122.286484, height: -17.425m)`, he will use the following command:
 ```
-ntripping -v --height -17.425 --lat 37.831235 --lon -122.286484 --url john.doe:pa$$w0rd@na.skylark.swiftnav.com:2101/OSR
+ntripping -v --height -17.425 --lat 37.831235 --lon -122.286484 --url john.doe:pa$$w0rd@na.skylark.swiftnav.com:2101/CRS
 ```

 ## Copyright